 - SLAP Tear.
 SLAP is an acronym for Superior Labrum, Anterior to Posterior.
 This is a tear in the upper portion of your labrum where your long biceps tendon attaches.

-Your labrum in your shoulder can be injured in a number of different ways.
-Sometimes trauma causes a shoulder labrum tear.
-Other times, repetitive stress and strain cause your shoulder labrum to be torn.
-These include, but are not limited to sports injuries, weightlifting with suboptimal technique, repetitive throwing, falling onto an outstretched hand or onto the side of your shoulder, auto accidents, or a forceful blow to your shoulder.
+The labrum can be injured in a number of different ways.
+Sometimes trauma or an accident can cause a labral tear.
+Other times, repetitive stress and strain can result in a torn labrum.
+These include, but are not limited to sports injuries, weightlifting with poor technique, repetitive throwing, falling, auto accidents, or a forceful blow to your shoulder.

-A shoulder labral tear may cause you to feel pain over the top of your shoulder, “popping,” “clunking,” or “catching” with shoulder movement, shoulder weakness, often on one side, a sensation that your shoulder joint will pop out of place.
-Some movements that can be painful with labral tears include pain and instability in the front of your shoulder when you reach, lift, or press overhead.
-In our office we perform a series of special tests to determine if your shoulder labrum is torn.
-The apprehension test and relocation test are common tests to determine if your shoulder is unstable and a labrum tear may be present.
+A labral tear may cause you to feel pain over the top of your shoulder, "popping," "clunking," or "catching" with shoulder movement, shoulder weakness, or a sensation that your shoulder joint will pop out of place.
+Some movements that can be painful with labral tears include reaching, lifting, or pressing overhead.
+There are a series of clinical tests that a physical therapist can perform to determine if the labrum is torn. these include the apprehension test and relocation test.

 In many cases, labral tears are coupled with poor mobility of the lats and the t-spine.
 This can be combined with weakness of the rotator cuff and the lat muscles.
-In addition, if there are imbalances at the core and hip muscles, the way an active person moves can be affected which may lead to faulty shoulder mechanics.
-However, the only way to know what is contributing to pain and injury is to perform a complete assessment.
+In addition, faulty movement mechanics can lead to shoulder pain.
+The best way to know what is contributing to shoulder pain is to have an assessment performed.